Use tax: Introduction

-The assessing jurisdiction may make the use tax payable annually, but some states require a monthly payment.
+The assessing jurisdiction may require the use tax to be paid annually, but some states require monthly payments.
 For example, where a Vermont resident has not paid at least 6% sales tax on property brought in for use in the state, Vermont law requires filing a tax return (Form SU-452 and payment) by the 20th day of the month following non-exempt purchases to avoid a $50 late fee, a 5% penalty per month, to a maximum of 25%, plus statutory interest on the unpaid tax and penalties.

-There are currently over 14,000 tax jurisdictions in the U.S. and many of these jurisdictions have varying taxability on services.
-Given the volume of jurisdictions, the source of the sale may also need to be examined, in order to appropriately apply and remit the tax.
-For instance, states may require use tax based upon the location in which the service was provided, while other states may require use tax based upon the location of "benefit".
-In traditional repair and maintenance type services, these locations will typically be one and the same, however with complex technology transactions, these locations are often different.
+There are currently over 14,000 tax jurisdictions in the U.S., and many of them have varying taxability rules for services.
+Given the number of jurisdictions, the source of the sale may also need to be examined to ensure the tax is applied and remitted appropriately.
+For instance, some states may require a use tax based on where the service was provided, while others may require one based on where the "benefit" is received.
+In traditional repair and maintenance services, these locations will typically be the same; with complex technology transactions, they are often different.

-In most cases, this complexity is part of the underlying sales tax laws; but while a brick-and-mortar store has to deal with only the sales tax laws of its own location, remote sellers have to deal with the use tax laws of many jurisdictions—up to every US state and locality that assesses them, if the company has a presence or "nexus" in every state (as large "brick-and-mortar" sellers like Wal-Mart and Best Buy do).
+In most cases, this complexity is part of the underlying sales tax laws.
+Still, while a brick-and-mortar store has to deal with only the sales tax laws of its own location, remote sellers have to deal with the use tax laws of many jurisdictions—up to every US state and locality that assesses them, if the company has a presence or "nexus" in every state (as large "brick-and-mortar" sellers like Wal-Mart and Best Buy do).

 Self-assessment

-The use tax, like the sales tax, is assessed upon the end consumer of the tangible property or service, but the difference is who calculates the tax and how it is accounted for.
-The sales tax is collected by the seller, who is acting as an agent of the state and thus remits the tax to the state on behalf of the end consumer.
+The use tax, like the sales tax, is assessed on the end consumer of tangible property or services, but the difference lies in who calculates the tax and how it is accounted for.
+The seller collects the sales tax, acting as an agent of the state, and remits it to the state on behalf of the end consumer.
 On the other hand, the use tax is self-assessed and remitted by the end consumer.
 From an entity's perspective, the shift from sales to use tax is the equivalent of shifting from an expense account (profit and loss statement implication) to a liability account (balance sheet implication).

 To illustrate sales tax, if company XYZ, Inc. purchased $40 of office supplies from an in-state vendor that collected $10 of sales tax: